thin-edge/thin-edge.io_examples/c8y-operations/Command/README.md

 #  thin-edge.io Command plugin

 To use command on a device that runs thin-edge.io, a plugin of the operation plugin concept is used.
 The tedge_agent is checking for command operation and is triggering the particular plugin.
 You can use the Shell tab in device management to use a command.
 Please be aware of the power of such an feature.
 Somebody with access could start various shell commands.
-Its more designes as an idea on how the plugin mechanism works.
+Its more designed as an idea on how the plugin mechanism works.

 ## Requirements